-OFA-032 OCCUPATIONAL FIRST AID LEVEL 3 RENEWAL
+OFA-032 OCCUPATIONAL FIRST AID LEVEL 3 RENEW AL 42 hours

 This course is for Occupational First Aid Level 3 First Aid attendants who prefer not to take the full OFA 030 course, but would like to attend a few classes as a refresher before challenging the Level 3 exam.
 Homework assignments must be completed before the first class.
-Note: This course is offered in accordance with WSBC Regulations Part 3 Guidelines (3.14 - 3.21) All students will be required to complete an NIC waiver form.
+Note: This course is offered in accordance with WSBC Regulations Part 3 Guidelines (3.14 - 3.21) All studentswill be required to complete an NIC waiver form.
 Certification is by WSBC for a period of three years.